LIZW2019/DeepSignalplantPractise/README.md

 In the “sample_data” folder, users will find four files ending in .fast5.
 These example files are in FAST5 format and generated from Nanopore sequencing, containing the raw electric signal that we can call the base sequence and modification.
 Users can refer to https://hasindu2008.github.io/slow5specs/fast5_demystified.pdf for a detailed introduction of the FAST5 format.

-2. Reference genome in fasta format for mapping.
+2. Reference genome in fasta format for mapping in Step4.
 Genome gff file should be downloaded and the chromosome coordinates are extracted for Step 8 input.
 ```
 cd DeepSignalplantPractise
 mkdir reference